aymanya/English-Automobile-Dataset/README.md

 # English-Automobiles-Dataset

-This data set contains around 4014 unique reviews about automobiles divided into three sentimental classes as follows:
+This data collection contains roughly 4014 distinct automotive opinions, which are split into three sentimental categories:

-1- 2078 positive reviews.
+1- 2078 positive opinions
-2- 1467 negative reviews.
+2- 1467 negative opinions
-3- 469 mixed reviews.
+3- 469 mixed opinions

-The dataset is sourced from the Canadaian online forum "Autos.ca".
-It should only be used for academic purposes.
+The data comes from the "Autos.ca" Canadian website.

+It should only be used in research works.